 You don't have to travel far for a clear view of the night's sky.
 Thanks to the Mt Burnett Observatory, in the state's Dandenong Ranges, you don't even need to leave your house.
 The observatory has a live fish-eye camera set atop their "chook shed", offering 360-degree-views of the sky, day and night.

 7. Birds in your backyard

-There are plenty of ways you can help feathered friends, without leaving the house.
+There are plenty of ways you can help your feathered friends through Birdlife Australia – without leaving home.
 Create a bird-friendly space in your backyard and record the birds you see as part of a seasonal survey.
 Get the kids involved, with activity books containing puzzles and board games.
 Read stories, join campaigns, and help protect the birds you love.

 Unable to get data